nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Commands are **case-insensitive**.

-* Parameters can be in any order.
-  For example, `adda /name Taylor Swift /phone 91961969` and `adda /phone 91691969 /name Taylor Swift` will result in the same applicant added.

 * Words in UPPER_CASE are input parameters that you need to provide for that specific field.
   For example, in `addm /name NAME`, `NAME` would be the input parameter for the member's name.